kamilkp/react-native-file-transfer/README.md

 # react-native-file-transfer [![npm version](https://badge.fury.io/js/react-native-file-transfer.svg)](http://badge.fury.io/js/react-native-file-transfer)
 This little plugin lets you easily upload files from your photo library to a web server using a standard `multipart/form-data` POST request.
-It **does not** incorporate the tranfer of photo library images data from Objective-C to JavaScript (which is slow).
+It **does not** incorporate the transfer of photo library images data from Objective-C to JavaScript (which is slow).
 The request are being made directly from Objective-C.
 # installation
 1. `npm install react-native-file-transfer`;
 2. In xcode: Add `RTCFileTransfer.m` in `Your Project > Libraries > React > Base`.